King George V Graving Dock: Pumping station

 The pumping station, at the western side of the dock, was also probably designed by F.E.
 Wentworth-Shields.
 It is a rectangular block building, with a half-hipped roof, built of red brick with stone dressing in the "inter-war classical revival style suggesting a temple".
 The building has a stone cornice and a second stone band above the windows, which are separated by brick pilasters.
 The original west bay, which housed an office, has been demolished.

 Internally, the pumphouse walls are lined with cream and green tiles on the lower part.
 A wooden staircase leads to a mezzanine balcony with a wooden balustrade.
 In the main, southern part of the building, there are the four pumps which pumped water out of the dock.

+As well as a Pumping station the building also served as an electric substation.

 Opening

 The dock was opened on 26 July 1933 when the Royal Yacht Victoria and Albert, with King George V and Queen Mary on board, broke a red, white and blue ribbon stretched across the entrance as she sailed into the incomplete dock.
 During the naming ceremony, Queen Mary emptied a cup of "Empire" wine into the dock.

 The first ship to use the dock was White Star's Majestic in 1934.